Start substitute teaching in the USA today!

 More information about the requirements to teach in the USA

-- Teachers must be eligible to work in the United States prior to applying; very few schools are able to sponsor visas
+- Teachers must be eligible to work in the United States prior to applying; you will be a W-2 employee of Teaching Nomad

-- For all U.S. public schools, a state teaching license is required; a teaching license is preferred but not required for charter schools or private/independent schools
+- For all public school districts, a state substitute teaching license is required; a teaching license is preferred but not required for charter schools or private/independent schools

 Guest teaching at private or charter schools

-A teaching license is not required to teach at private or charter schools in the U.S. but is required for all public schools.
+A teaching license is not required to teach at private or charter schools in the U.S. but is required for public school districts.
 This allows teachers with experience but no license to start working quickly.
 Even without this requirement, charter schools often pay at a similar scale to public schools.

 Denver is Teaching Nomad’s first market for substitute teachers.
 The capital city of Denver is nestled up against the Rocky Mountains, offering world-class outdoor activities such as hiking, skiing, and sightseeing.
 With 300 days of summer annually, there is always something to do in Colorado.

 Guest teachers in Denver are well compensated at an average rate of $110-$130 per day.

 Subscribe to our newsletter below to be notified as we open other markets.